influxdata/docs-v2/content/influxdb/v2/install/upgrade/v1-to-v2/automatic-upgrade.md

 InfluxDB {{< current-version >}} only grants admin privileges to the primary user set up during the InfluxDB {{< current-version >}} upgrade.
-This provides you with the opportunity to reassess who to grant admin permissions when setting up InfluxDB {{< current-version >}}.
+This provides you the opportunity to reassess who to grant admin permissions to when setting up InfluxDB {{< current-version >}}.

 ### Dashboards

-You can continue to use your existing dashboards and visualization tools with InfluxDB {{< current-version >}} via the [1.x read compatibility API](/influxdb/v2/reference/api/influxdb-1x/).
+You can continue to use your existing dashboards and visualization tools with InfluxDB {{< current-version >}} via the [1.x `/query` compatibility API](/influxdb/v2/reference/api/influxdb-1x/query/).
 The upgrade process creates [DBRP mappings](/influxdb/v2/reference/api/influxdb-1x/dbrp/) to ensure existing users can execute InfluxQL queries with the appropriate permissions.